LazerLab/twitter-fake-news-replication/README.md

 - `superPeopleAnalyses.R` generates data for Table S3.
 Its output is included here in `superPeopleAnalyses-out.txt`.

 ### Data
-Both scripts rely on  `panel_with_counts.tsv` from the restricted data release.
+Both scripts rely on  `panel.tsv` from the restricted data release.

 ## `panel_accounts/`: `profile_validation` and `outlier_validation`